 - Person: The trick here is to write your goals out as a sentence and make yourself the subject of that sentence.
 In other words, write the goal as a sentence in the first person.
 This forces your mind to associate your identity with your goals, which leads to the subconscious mind calculating the many ways to make this happen.
 For example, do not compile a list of goals like “weigh 175 lbs”.
 Instead, say “I want to weigh 175 lbs”.
 Instead of “Complete the Qur’an”, say “I want to complete the Qur’an”.

 - Present Tense: Many people put off their goals to some time in the future.
-For example, in Ramadan they say “I want to read the entire Qur’an.”
+For example, in Ramadan, they say “I want to read the entire Qur’an.”
 Instead of that wishful thinking, fast-forward your life to that point in time when you feel the sensation of having completed the Qur’an and making sincere dua to Allah in gratitude upon completion.
 Feel the gratitude to Allah in your heart for the tawfiq (aid and success) to reach this goal.
 Feel the happiness and fulfillment for finally reaching this monumental goal.
-When you truly feel the sensations and emotions attached with achieving your goal, tie the words on the page to those feelings.
+When you truly feel the sensations and emotions attached to achieving your goal, tie the words on the page to those feelings.
 This attaches your goals to something pleasurable instead of something painful.
 In practical terms, it becomes “I am grateful that I have completed the Qur’an”.

-- Picture: Once you have the words and the feeling, you need to attach them to a picture since the mind does not think in words; it thinks in pictures.
+- Picture: Once you have the words and the feeling, you need to attach them to a picture, since the mind does not think in words; it thinks in pictures.
 This makes the goal more concrete and completes the connection between your entire mind and the goal.
 So if your goal is weight loss, for example, imagine the scale reading 175.0 lbs and the feelings that come with it.
 If it’s Qur’an, imagine looking at the last page and closing it for the last time (in this reading).

 The RAMADAN Goal-Setting Framework